 If you’ve considered the idea of starting your own drop shipping business then you’ll likely have come across a video training course called Drop Ship Lifestyle by Anton Kraly, which claims to give you all of the training and guidance necessary to establish, run and expand a successful drop shipping business online.

-I should start off by saying I’m not an affiliate for Anton’s training, nor am I going to simply throw in a competitors affiliate link and say his course is sh*t, you should buy Product X. What I am going to do is tell you exactly what you’ll receive if you sign up, what to expect and ultimately why I recommend you don’t buy it.
+I should start off by saying I’m not an affiliate for Anton’s training.
+What I am going to do is tell you exactly what you’ll receive if you sign up, what to expect and ultimately why I recommend you don’t buy it.

 Drop Ship Lifestyle Review

 If you’re still struggling to understand the concept of Drop Shipping then checkout these resources or I’ll cover this briefly and introduce you to the concept of drop shipping.
 In short, drop shipping is a way for you to sell tangible products that you don’t need to purchase up front, store somewhere and hope they sell to make a healthy profit.

 The traditional way of selling goods was via a brick and mortar store or more recently an eCommerce website.
 The owner would go to a supplier and buy 100 units of Product X,Y and Z and place an order.
 The supplier would ship them to the owner, and you’d list them online or place them on the shelves.